 Add computers to PDQ Inventory with the network discovery tool.
 This handy new feature will scan supplied IP ranges and add the discovered devices to your PDQ Inventory database.
-This feature does require a current PDQ Inventory license of Pro or higher.
+This feature does require a current PDQ Inventory license.
 Simply to go Add Computers > Network Discovery.

 This will bring up the Network Discovery window that will allow you to specify a Subnet or IP addresses or IP address ranges to find computers.
 Click Start Discovery to begin adding computers and devices to PDQ Inventory, which will open the Network Discovery Status window to allow you to see the progress.

 Now your PDQ Inventory database is automatically backed up.
 These settings can be found under File > Preferences > Database.
 The image below shows the default setting for backups.
 Change them up as you see fit to what best suits you.
 You also have the option to run a back up at any time by clicking Backup Now.
 These backups do count against your set number of backups kept, and the oldest backup will be deleted to maintain the number of backups as set.